PhucDong/the-vault-fe/README.md

 - [x] In Recommendations tab, anime/manga cards don't have the same height
 - [ ] On mobile screens, hover/click on the Profile icon, no modal (Profile & Log Out) appears
 - [ ] On Footer, Login & Register are still available after successful registration
-- [ ] Update responsive layouts on all device screens
+- [x] Update responsive layouts of detailed anime/manga pages on all device screens
+- [ ] Fill in the Add To List form and then save.
+However, nothing happens
+- [ ] Press Write Review button, but the route was broken

 ## Future features